 I have explored many practices of art, starting with acrylic and oil paints in junior high school.
-I went on to textile painting and design and worked with fibre threads and textiles, including tapestry, two- and three-dimensional works and collages.
+I went on to textile painting and design and worked with fiber threads and textiles, including tapestry, two- and three-dimensional works and collages.
 I then had projects where I painted on silk dresses.
 This led me to my interest in painting on silk.
-I realised that silk and silky fabrics have their own character that is very different from the usual canvases for paintings.
+I realized that silk and silky fabrics have their own character that is very different from the usual canvases for paintings.
 This difference drew me to silk canvases.

 Your works are often a beautiful interplay of different colours or combining blacks with a contrasting colour.
 How would you define your relationship with colour?